Carla-Guo/Visual_Recognition_Alarm/README.md

 }

 ```
-If the programme runs smoothly, you should see the effect shown below.
+If the programme runs smoothly, you should see the effect shown as the vedio in the result.zip.

 :::note